sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  * ![2 red symbol](images/move_level_2_red.png){ width=0.5inch } flip with 2 levels of disadvantage
  * ![1 red symbol](images/move_level_1_red.png){ width=0.5inch } flip with 1 level of disadvantage

-If you perfrom a "wild" level move, and you resolve that flip with a *green token card*, you can use that card to graduate to "novice" level.
+If you perform a "wild" level move, and you resolve that flip with a *green token card*, you can use that card to graduate to "novice" level.

 ![Red card](images/red_card_black.png){ width=2.5inch }